MuseofMoose/SearchSelect/README.md

 ### In Progress:
   * Package as a module and make it available on Bower
-  * Add seperate repo for angular versions that don't include "bindToController"
+  * Merge SearchSelect and SearchSelectLegacy so I don't go crazy

 ### The Future:
   * Improve this ReadMe